 That’s it, you’re done!

-Like I said, this goes good with just about anything… apparently in Costa Rica, they eat it as much as 3 times a day, which means with practically very meal, but are particularly fond of it at breakfast, alongside a couple of fried eggs.
+Like I said, this goes good with just about anything… in Costa Rica, they traditionally eat Gallo Pinto at breakfast, and usually will serve it with fresh fruits, fried plaintain, toasts and a couple of fried eggs.

 - 2 tbsp extra-virgin olive oil